ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 “You could name him anything you want.
 Even a fake name like Glurbo.”

-“I don’t want to pay you to name your kid Glurbo.”
+“I don’t want to pay to name your kid Glurbo.”

 “That was just an example.
 It could be any name.”